worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/IN.md

 ##### **Question:**

-> How to we fit all the Human worlds plus all their world pieces together in a way that maximizes the good, and minimizes the bad?
+> How do we fit all the Human worlds plus all their world pieces together in a way that maximizes the good, and minimizes the bad?

 Call this the _Human Optimization Problem_.